This is a fast and versatile, high fibre, healthy lentil salad. It is a great accompaniment to just about any protein, or a light meal in itself.

 The puy lentils (also called french lentils) are a great pantry staple as they have a long shelf life, don’t need to be soaked (though I still do, even if just for a few hours) and cook quickly.
 They are a great source of fibre and vegetarian source of protein.
 They have an impressive mineral content including iron.
 Combined with the seeds, they form a ‘complete’ protein source.
 The parsley and tomatoes contain antioxidants and health giving plant chemicals.
 The lemon and lemon zest enhance immune health and the olive oil assists in the absorption of fat-soluble vitamins.

-1 red onion, halved and sliced
+- 1 red onion/s -halved and sliced

-1 lemon, zest, and juice
+- 1 lemon/s -zest and juice

-Sea salt and pepper to taste
+- Sea salt and freshly ground black pepper -to taste

 - Combine all ingredients in a salad bowl.
 Mix the dressing together in a jar or small bowl.
 Pour over the lentil mix and toss well to coat.

 - Leftovers will keep in an airtight container, refrigerated for a few days.

 - Cook your lentils (link to cooking instructions below)**